cea-hpc/clustershell/doc/sphinx/tools/clush.rst

 received within a certain timeframe before transmitting them back to the root node in a batch fashion.
 This contributes to reducing the load on the root node by delegating the first steps of this CPU intensive task to the gateways.

+.. _clush-tree-fanout:

+Fanout considerations
+"""""""""""""""""""""

+ClusterShell uses a "sliding window" or  *fanout* of processes to avoid too many concurrent connections and to conserve resources on the initiating hosts.

+The ``--fanout`` (or ``-f``) option of **clush** allows the user to change the default *fanout* value defined in :ref:`clush.conf <clush-config>` or in the :ref:`library defaults <defaults-config>` if not specified.

+In tree mode, the same *fanout* value is used on the head node and on each gateway.
+That is, if the *fanout* is **16**, each gateway will initate up to **16** connections to their target nodes.

+.. note:: This is likely to **change** in the future, as it makes the *fanout* behaviour different if you are using the tree mode or not.
+For example, some administrators are using a *fanout* value of 1 to "sequentialize" a command on the cluster.
+In tree mode, please note that in that case, each gateway will be able to run a command at the same time.

 Debugging Tree mode
 """""""""""""""""""